 ATC code: N02BF01

-No published studies with a clinically relevant sex analysis regarding the effects of gabapentin in epilepsy has been performed, but estimates of response derived from clinical trials (398 men, 307 women) indicate no appearant sex differences .
+No published studies with a clinically relevant sex analysis regarding the effects of gabapentin in epilepsy or neuropathic pain have been found.
+Estimates of response to gabapentin in epilepsy derived from clinical trials (398 men, 307 women) indicate no appearant sex differences .

-Regarding teratogenic aspects, please consult Janusmed Drugs and Birth Defects Database (in Swedish, Janusmed fosterpåverkan).
+Regarding teratogenic aspects, please consult Janusmed Drugs and Birth Defects (in Swedish, Janusmed fosterpåverkan).

-Date of litterature search: 2013-03-12
+Date of litterature search: 2019-08-28